Read our Blog

 The importance of an SSL

 Have you ever noticed the URL (your domain name) in the browser bar?
-Does it either start with an HTTP or HTTPS?
-HTTPS sites are secured with an SSL certificate and HTTP sites, are not.
-Chances are, you have heard the term “SSL” but what exactly is it and why do you need it?
+Does it start with an HTTP or HTTPS?
+An SSL certificate secures HTTPS sites, but it does not secure HTTP sites.
+Chances are, you have heard the term “SSL,” but what exactly is it, and why do you need it?

-Whenever we develop a new website here at Grateful Web Services we make sure that our clients have an SSL certificate.
-This is always part of the hosting discussion that we have at the beginning of every project and it is included in our basic hosting plan.
+Whenever we develop a new website here at Grateful Web Services, we make sure that our clients have an SSL certificate.
+We always include this in the hosting discussion at the beginning of every project, and it’s part of our basic hosting plan.
 The acronym SSL stands for Secure Socket Layer.
 In layman’s terms, this is your website security.
 This security is no longer something that is really optional.
-If your website does not have an SSL certificate, your user will see a message that says your site is unsafe.
+If your website does not have an SSL certificate, your users will see a message that says your site is unsafe.
 Yikes!
 Of course, this is not anything you want on your website.
 Also, Google will no longer index your website.
-This means any hope to be seen on searches has now become a lot harder.
-So to put it plainly, if you don’t have an SSL certificate, your website may still function as always, but it will be vulnerable to hackers and Google will warn visitors that your website is not secure.
-Ultimately your website traffic will greatly suffer.
+This change greatly reduces your website’s visibility in searches.
+So to put it plainly, if you don’t have an SSL certificate, your website may still function as always, but it will be vulnerable to hackers, and Google will warn visitors that your website is not secure.
+Ultimately, your website traffic will greatly suffer.
 Google gives priority to websites that have an SSL certificate.

 The function of the SSL is to allow secure connections from a web server to a browser.
 SSL is the standard in online security.
-It is used to encrypt data sent over the Internet between a client (your computer) and a server (a website’s computer).
+Websites use it to encrypt data sent over the Internet between your computer and the server.
 This automatically prevents many types of attacks.
 If a hacker intercepts encrypted data, the hacker can’t read it or use it without the private decryption key.

-In the early web days, the SSL was used only to secure credit card transactions, data transfer, and logins, but more recently it has become the norm due to such an increase in website threats and now required by Google.
+In the early web days, SSL was used only to secure credit card transactions, data transfer, and logins, but more recently, it has become the norm due to an increase in website threats and is now required by Google.

 HTTP is the foundation of any data exchange on the Web.